rukai/PF_Sandbox/editor-tutorial.md

 Press `1` to select player 1.
 Now press F8 to toggle on ECB (Environment Collision Box) display Now we can see player 1's location as the newly appeared ECB.
+Now press F8 again to toggle it off.

-Repeat this for all players.
+Turn on the ECB display for all players.
 1. Press 1
 2. Press F8
 3. Press 2
 4. Press F8
-3. Press 3
-4. Press F8
-3. Press 4
-4. Press F8

-Unpause and move your fighter around
+Unpause and move your fighter around.

 ## Player states

 Pause the game, select your player (1) before continuing.
 Press F3, to enable player state debug information.
-Frame advance with spacebar.
-You can now see debug info in the terminal you launched PF Sandbox from.
-(TODO: in game display)
+You can now see debug info at the top of the screen.

 Hold X on your controller and press spacebar on your keyboard.
 Your action will go from Idle -> JumpSquat.